rickydefazio/rickydefazio/README.md

 - 📫 The best way to reach me: [LinkedIn](https://linkedin.com/in/rickydefazio) or [X](https://twitter.com/rickydefazio).

 **Contribution Graph Note:** The apparent decline in my GitHub commits is due to most of my work being housed in private repositories on GitHub Enterprise.
-This skew in public visibility does not reflect a decrease in my coding activity in the slightest!